 This course focuses on immediate care and prevention of common injuries related to individuals completing sport activities, conditioning programs and other physical activity.
 It serves as an introduction to pathology, signs and symptoms recognition of common injuries, and management procedures common in evaluating and treating injuries incurred through sport and physical activity.
 Clinical applications of basic injury prevention strategies are emphasized as well as the application of clinically relevant anatomy.
 Special attention is given to specific "Statements" by the National Athletic Trainer's Association.
-Prerequisite: Minimum grades of C in ATR 195 and concurrent BIO 233.
+Prerequisite: Minimum grades of C in ATR 195 and concurrent enrollment in BIO 233, or permission of instructor.